 The ferret (Mustela putorius furo) is the domesticated form of the European polecat, a mammal belonging to the same genus as the weasel, Mustela of the family Mustelidae.

-According to science, ferrets are closer biologically and physiologically to humans than the mouse or the rat.
-While they don’t look like us, they are therefore often used as models to study respiratory diseases as they contract the same respiratory viruses as humans and their lungs and airways bare a striking physiological similarity to human lungs.
+Ferrets are closer biologically and physiologically to humans than the mouse or the rat.
+While they don’t look like us, they are often used as models to study respiratory diseases as they contract the same respiratory viruses as humans and their lungs and airways bare a striking physiological similarity to human lungs.

-AND – wait for it – female ferrets will die if they don’t mate.
+Extraordinarily – female ferrets will become ill and even die if they don’t mate.
 Female ferrets in heat secret high levels of oestrogen and until they mate, the hormone stays in the blood.
 If it remains there for a prolonged period of time, it causes a progressive depression of bone marrow that results in a life threatening depletion of blood cells.
-Ok – that does’t happen in humans – but it still helps understand a lot of what goes on during reproduction in nature.
+While that does not happen in humans – but it still helps understand a lot of what goes on during reproduction in nature.